|

 📍 7005 Niagara Parkway, Niagara Falls, ON

-At the end of the tunnel, the reward is quiet and unexpected — a wide view of the river where mist catches the light and rainbows form without warning.
+Walking through the cavernous interior of this restored hydroelectric station feels almost cinematic.
+Descending into the tunnels offers a reward at the end: a wide view of the river where mist catches the light and rainbows form without warning.

 Dining With a View